Awareness Intensive

 ❈ The Invitation

-This is an invitation to meet yourself.
+This is an invitation to meet yourself, not as an idea, but as direct experience.

 If you are longing for truth — not as an idea, but as direct experience — this is the path.